List of Phobias and Fears Including Their Meaning

 Synopsis and Key Points:

-List and definitions of some of the more common phobias in children and adults including social phobia.
+List and definitions of both rare and common fears and phobias in children and adults.

 Fear of particular objects or social situations that immediately results in anxiety and can sometimes lead to panic attacks.

 Algophobia is a phobia of pain, an abnormal and persistent fear of pain that is far more powerful than that of a normal person.

 A phobia can be classified as a disability in that it can effect a persons psychological being and ability to perform certain tasks.
 In clinical psychology, a phobia is defined as a type of anxiety disorder, usually defined as a persistent fear of an object or situation in which the sufferer commits to great lengths in avoiding, typically disproportional to the actual danger posed, often being recognized as irrational.
 In the event the phobia cannot be avoided entirely, the sufferer will endure the situation or object with marked distress and significant interference in social or occupational activities.

 A phobia is an irrational, intense, persistent fear of certain situations, activities, things, or persons.
 Most phobias are classified into two categories and, according to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-V), such phobias are considered to be sub-types of anxiety disorder.